Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Problem Statement

 In distributionally robust optimization, the worst-case is taken over an ambiguity set to find a decision that minimizes the worst-case expected cost.
-Moment-based ambiguity sets often lead to conservative decisions and require precise moment estimates.
+Moment-based ambiguity sets can handle only stationary processes and require precise moment estimates.
 To avoid these limitations, we employ an ambiguity set defined via the 2-Wasserstein distance (optimal transport distance),